Distinguishing regular graphs from lists: Regular locally finite graphs

+A frequent approach to the problem is constructing a colouring which breaks all the non-trivial automorphisms of $(G,r)$, and then arguing that $r$ must also be fixed by this colouring.
+Unfortunately, we cannot guarantee exactly that in our construction.
+However, we can construct a colouring that \emph{almost} fixes $r$, but instead satisfies an additional conditions.
+This additional conditions will allow us to perform one last modification of the colouring, which shall result in a distinguishing colouring of $G$.
+In the following theorem, we introduce the conditions, and then we prove that such modification is indeed possible.

-\begin{clm} There exists an edge colouring $c$ of $G$ using colours red and blue, with the following properties: \begin{enumerate} \item[(i)] $c$ breaks every non-trivial automorphism of $(G,r)$, \item[(ii)] there exist exactly one or two vertices with all their incident edges coloured with red; one of them is the root $r$, and the other, if it exists, is a neighbour of $r$, \item[(iii)] if there are two such vertices, then for each $k \in \{1, \ldots, \Delta \}$ the vertex $r$ has a neighbour with exactly $k$ incident red edges. \end{enumerate} \end{clm}
+\begin{thm} Let $r$ be a vertex chosen as above.
+There exists a list edge colouring $c$ of $G$, with the following properties: \begin{enumerate} \item[(i)] $c$ breaks every non-trivial automorphism of $(G,r)$, \item[(ii)] there exist exactly one or two vertices with the starting palette; one of them is the root $r$, and the other, if it exists, is a neighbour of $r$, \item[(iii)] if there are two such vertices, then $T=V$, the palette of $r$ consists only of the colour $c_0$, and for each $k \in \{1, \ldots, \Delta \}$ the vertex $r$ has a neighbour with exactly $k$ incident edges with colour $c_0$. \end{enumerate} \end{thm}